David James Elliott: Career

 In 2012, Elliott also co-starred as Ripp Cockburn, the husband of Kristin Chenoweth's character Carlene, on ABC's comedy-drama series GCB.
-In 2014, Elliott appeared in Mad Men (season 7) as Dave Wooster.
-In 2015, Elliott guest starred in the TV drama Scorpion.

-In 2015, Elliott played actor John Wayne in the film Trumbo.
+In 2014, Elliott appeared in Mad Men as Dave Wooster.
+In 2015, Elliott guest-starred in the TV drama Scorpion and played actor John Wayne in the film Trumbo.

-On March 29, 2019, CBS announced Elliott would be reprising his JAG role of Harmon Rabb, Jr. for a multi-episode arc in the tenth season of NCIS: Los Angeles.
+On March 29, 2019, CBS announced Elliott would be reprising his JAG role of Harmon Rabb, Jr., for a multiple-episode arc in the 10th season of NCIS: Los Angeles.

 Personal life

 He married actress Nanci Chambers in 1992.
 She also appeared in JAG as the ambitious Lt.
 Loren Singer.
-They have a daughter, Stephanie Elliott (b.
-1993) and a son, Wyatt Elliott.
+They have a daughter, Stephanie Smith (b.
+1993) and a son, Wyatt Smith (b.
+2003).